Camping Hacks

 40. Make a DIY Air Conditioner

 There are no quick and easy camping hacks and tricks to cool yourself when you’re hanging around in a tent on a hot summer’s night.
-The best ways to protect yourself from the heat is to get a well-insulated camping tent such as the Crua Culla Maxx.
+The best ways to protect yourself from the heat is to get a well-insulated camping tent such as the CRUA Culla Maxx.

 But if the heat starts driving you really crazy, perhaps there’s one other thing you could try.
 Of all the camping hacks and tricks you’ll find, none of them is as cool as this one (pun intended).